PortSwigger/ai-prompt-fuzzer/README.md

   - Length: The size/length of the response.
   - Potential Break: Indicator if the response triggers a potential anomaly or predefined condition.
 For instance, when TRUE, it indicates that the response matches the expected answer for the specific payload sent in the request.
 * **Request and Response Viewer**: A text area that shows the full content of the selected request and response in the log table.
 Here, you can verify and check the payload sent to the server and the response received.
+* **Default Payloads Button**: loads the pre-created default payloads (default payloads have already been included with the extension).
-* **Load Payloads Button**: Allows you to upload a payload file.
+* **Custom Payloads Button**: Allows you to upload a payload file.
 Payloads should be stored in an XML file, with specific format (check the attached [GeneralPayloads.xml](https://github.com/moha99sa/AI_Prompt_Fuzzer/blob/main/GeneralPayloads.xml) or review the Payloads and Formatting section).
 A sample payloads file has already been included within the home folder of this project ([GeneralPayloads.xml](https://github.com/moha99sa/AI_Prompt_Fuzzer/blob/main/GeneralPayloads.xml)).
 From v1.1.0, the default payloads (GeneralPayloads.xml) has been included within the extension and can be loaded by clicking on Load Payloads, then click Cancel in the dialog box.
-* **Send Payloads Button**: After loading the payload file and inserting a placeholder, this button sends request after replacing the placeholder with the payloads to the target applications and display the results in the Log table.
-From v1.1.0, if no payloads were loaded, the tool will try to load the default payloads - no need to download the default payloads as they have been added to the extension.
-* **View Payloads Button**: From v1.1.0, this button can be used to view and edit the loaded payloads.
+* * **View Payloads Button**: From v1.1.0, this button can be used to view and edit the loaded payloads.
 In order to edit, double click on the required payload, perform your modification, and click on Ok.
 If no payloads were added the tool will try to load the default payloads.
+* **Send Payloads Button**: After loading the payload file and inserting a placeholder, this button sends request after replacing the placeholder with the payloads to the target applications and display the results in the Log table.
+From v1.1.0, if no payloads were loaded, the tool will try to load the default payloads - no need to download the default payloads as they have already been added to the extension.
+* **AI vs AI Button**: Starts the AI vs AI mode, where Burp AI can be used to automate the entire attack.
+The user needs to specify the number of messages to be sent to Burp AI (this includes the messages used to analyze and evaluate the response).
+Then, the user needs to pick the attack type from the following list:
+"reveal passwords", "reveal application users", "reveal session information", "reveal application secrets", "reveal application Agents and their usage", "reveal application Tools and their usage", "reveal application Functions and their usage", "reveal application configuration".
+Finally, the user needs to specify whether to stop the attack as soon as a Potential Break found or to continue sending the entire number of Burp AI messages (useful when false positives found or for debugging and analyzing the target AI's behaviour).
 * **Clear Log Button**: Clear the Requests and Responses Log table.
 * **Insert Placeholder Button**: Highlight the text you want to replace or add the placeholder to the current cursor position in the Request to be sent.
 * **About Button**: Display the version of the application, the developer's name, and a link to the GitHub page of the tool.